-We have pizza on Mondays and Wednesdays and hot dogs on Tuesdays.
-Chips and fresh fruit such as oranges, apples and bananas are offered at lunchtime along with fruit snacks.
-Campers are welcome to bring their own bag lunch from home.
-The camp has ice water and there is a concession stand open during lunch where campers can use their punch card to purchase sunflower seeds, gum, Gatorade, candy, etc.
+We have pizza on Mondays and Wednesdays and hot dogs on Tuesdays and Thursdays.
+Chips and fresh fruit (oranges, apples and bananas) are offered at lunchtime along with fruit snacks.
+Campers are welcome to bring their own bag lunch from home if they prefer.
+Ice water is available and there is a concession stand open during the lunch hour where campers can use their punch card to purchase sunflower seeds, gum, Gatorade, candy, etc.

-During the last part of camp on Tuesdays Coach Farley waters down a soft, grassy area with a hose (see video clip on the website).
+During the last hour of camp on Tuesdays, Coach Farley waters down a soft, grassy area with a hose (see video clip on the website).
 Campers who want to participate can practice the bent knee and head first slides they previously received instruction on during camp.
-Sliding is voluntary and campers WILL get wet and muddy!
-Parents are welcome to watch!
+Sliding is voluntary.
+Campers who participate WILL get wet and muddy!
+Parents are welcome to watch the fun!

 Coach Farley keeps a close eye on the radar during camp.
 We can play through some light rain but campers go indoors if we see lightning or hear thunder.
 Our camps have access to indoor gym space and a multi-purpose room so that we can keep campers busy during a rain delay.

-All of our camps have a full-time, certified athletic trainer.
-In 25 years of camp, we’ve been fortunate to have only had a couple of injuries.
-Parents fill out an online medical and insurance form when they register and can list any medical concerns that our trainer needs to know about- allergies, bee stings, diabetes, past health problems, etc. We do our best to keep campers safe and constantly supervised during daily activities.
+All of our camps have a certified athletic trainer on-site.
+Parents fill out an online medical and insurance form when they register and can list any medical concerns that our trainer needs to know about-- allergies, bee stings, diabetes, past health problems, etc. We do our best to keep campers safe and constantly supervised during daily activities.
 Campers are grouped according to age and ability levels.
 Campers can request to be in the same group with friends during the registration process as long as they are within one year of being the same age.

 Not a problem.
 Just let Coach Farley and your son’s group counselor know about early pick-up when you drop off your camper in the morning.